Tuscan Committee of National Liberation: Post liberation

 By early May 1945, the Allies had effective control over the whole of Italy.
-In exchange for 1000 lira and a merit certificate, partisans were encouraged to hand their weapons in and the end of parades in which they were publicly thanked for their efforts.
-By June 1945 the power of the CTLN had been reduced drastically.
+In exchange for 1000 lira and a merit certificate, partisans were encouraged to hand in their weapons and enter parades in which they were publicly thanked for their efforts.
+By June 1945, the power of the CTLN had been reduced drastically.
 The CTLN was dissolved on 26 June 1946 following the 1946 Italian general election.

 Symbolism

 Throughout the duration of its life, the CTLN adopted the symbol of a Pegasus emblazoned on top of the flag of Italy.
 The Pegasus had long been associated with Tuscany, and with the Pegasus' connotations of peace and the triumph of good over evil, made it an obvious symbol for adoption by the CTLN.

 Legacy

 The current flag of Tuscany features a Pegasus in recognition of the CTLN.

 Numerous monuments, sculptures, and memorials have been built throughout Tuscany in recognition of the efforts and sacrifices made by the CTLN.

 Tuscany celebrates 'Liberation Day' on 25 April every year to celebrate and remember the lives lost in the fight to free the region.